morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 There is not much point in trying other fitting models to this data, the dispersion in ratings is just too high to get a good precision.
 I am now fairly confident to say that one cannot predict a potential FIDE rating from his online ratings.
 Well, one can, but the range is just too large for that prediction to be any useful or meaningful.

-## Are chess openings relatively as good in the hands of a beginner or a grandmaster?
+## Which chess openings are best for beginners?
+Grandmasters?

 *Link to Hikaru Nakamura's video series about chess opening tier lists + introduction comments*